ircam-ismm/dotpi-tools/README.md

 Please do report them.

 ## Todo

+- [ ] option not to install dotpi-manager

 - [ ] dotpi-manager: dependency to jackd should be soft
   - [ ] allow client to run without audio